OSGConnect/connectbook/start/scaling-up/submit-multiple-jobs.md

 	plusone = $(Process) + 1
 	NewProcess = $INT(plusone, %d)
+	arguments = $(NewProcess)
+	... remaining submit details ...
 	queue 100

 Then use `$(NewProcess)` anywhere in the submit file that you would have otherwise used `$(Process)`.
-Note that there is nothing special about the names `plusone` and `NewProcess` - you can use any names you want as variables.
+Note that there is nothing special about the names `plusone` and `NewProcess`, you can use any names you want as variables.

 <a name="foreach"></a>

 **2. Submit multiple jobs with one or more distinct variables per job**

 Think about what's different between each job that you want to submit.
-Will each of your jobs use a distinct input file or set of software parameters?
-Do some of your jobs need more cpus or more disk?
-Do you want to use a different software or script with a set of input files?
-Using `queue <var> from <list>` in your submit files can make that possible! `<var>` can be a single user-defined variable or comma-separated list of variables that are defined in a plain text file that is specified in `<list>`.
+Will each jobs use a distinct input file or set of software parameters?
+Do some of the need more memory or disk space?
+Do you want to use a different software or script with each job on a common set of input files?
+Using `queue <var> from <list>` in your submit files can make that possible! *var* can be a single user-defined variable or comma-separated list of variables to be used anywhere in the submit file.
+*list* is a plain text file that defines each *var* for each job to be submitted in the batch.

 Suppose you need to run a program called `compare_states` that will run on on the following set of input files: `illinois.data`, `nebraska.data`, and `wisconsin.data` and each input file can analyzed as a separate job.

-To create a submit file that will submit that will submit all three jobs, first, create a text file that lists each `.data` file (one file per line).
+To create a submit file that will submit all three jobs, first, create a text file that lists each `.data` file (one file per line).
 This step can be performed directly on the login node, for example:

 	[user@state-analysis]$ ls *.data > states.txt